 The first scholarship awards were distributed in 1980, when the first group of METCO students graduated from Weston High School.
 The first graduates of the Weston METCO program were: Darryl Baynes, Beverly Clark, Maria DaRosa, Keith Haynes, Christopher Hill, Karen Horner, Paul Locker, Brenda McMillan, Myric Thompson, Fred Washington, and Mark Williams.

-The Weston METCO Scholarship Fund is in its 29th year benefitting Weston METCO graduates who are attending college or other post graduate studies.
+The Weston METCO Scholarship Fund has been benefitting Weston METCO graduates who are attending college or other post graduate studies for over 30 years.

-For more information, contact the current President, Christina Horner.
+For more information, contact the current President, Chandra Mohammed.